bretmullinix/openshift-idm-cluster-on-aws/part4-aws-ec2-instances/readme.md

 1. <a name="3rdTDD"></a> Get the AWS VPC subnet facts using the [3rd TDD Iteration](./3rd-tdd-iteration).
 1. <a name="4thTDD"></a> Create the AWS EC2 instances facts using the [4th TDD Iteration](./4th-tdd-iteration).

-You have created your instances.
+We are still under construction because we have not implemented **'delete'**, but if you followed through the **4th TDD iteration**, you have created your instances.
 The output is two time stamped files in the **aws-ec2-instances/files/ec2_facts** folder.
-Below are some example contents:
+Below is an example:

 Example: